-- 26.1 Cash and near cash must not be retained in the Scheme Property except to the extent that, where this may reasonably be regarded as necessary in order to enable: - 26.1.1 the pursuit of a Fund's investment objectives; or - 26.1.2 the redemption of shares; or - 26.1.3 efficient management of a Fund in accordance with its investment objectives; or - other purposes which may reasonably be regarded as ancillary to the investment objective of a Fund. - During the period of the initial offer the Scheme Property may consist of cash and near cash without limitation.
+- Cash and near cash must not be retained in the Scheme Property except to the extent that, where this may reasonably be regarded as necessary in order to enable: - 26.1.1 the pursuit of a Sub-fund's investment objectives; or - 26.1.2 the redemption of shares; or - 26.1.3 efficient management of a Sub-fund in accordance with its investment objectives; or

+- 26.1.4 other purposes which may reasonably be regarded as ancillary to the investment objective of a Sub-fund. - 26.2 During the period of the initial offer the Scheme Property may consist of cash and near cash without limitation.